 A B.A. in Accounting leads to the highest pay for Michigan State University grads ($130K on average per year).
 A Bachelor of Business (BB) offers the lowest median annual financial reward ($45K).

 Many former Michigan State University students are familiar with Project Management, and just under one in five grads move on to positions where this experience is utilized.
 Former Spartans who have experience with Operations Management can expect to make 53 percent more than other alumni ($95K on average).
 Competency in Microsoft Excel, Microsoft Office, and Data Analysis also warrants excellent remuneration.

 Benefits and Perks

-Only two-fifths of alumni earn paid vacation and just one-fourth of alumni get paid sick time.
-Benefits are rather generous for graduates of this school; most respondents are rewarded with health insurance and a fair number of graduates report dental coverage, too.
-Most survey participants save for retirement through a 401(k) plan.
-Graduates of Michigan State University are also recipients of a casual working environment, a company-subsidized cell phone, life insurance, and tuition reimbursement.
+Only two-fifths of alumni for this school enjoy paid vacation days and about one in four survey participants get paid sick time.
+For this school, a large number of survey participants are the recipients of health benefits, and a fair number of alumni pick up dental plans, too.
+Most former students take advantage of a 401(k) plan.
+Michigan State University grads are also lucky enough to receive a casual working environment, life insurance, a company-subsidized cell phone, and tuition reimbursement.

 Compensation averages approximately $63K for University at Buffalo alumni, making their earnings most comparable to Michigan State University grads.
 The University of Michigan-Ann Arbor, Wayne State University, and the University of Illinois at Chicago are also similar to Michigan State University.